Do you need an Attorney but Can’t Afford the Full Fees?

 Cases Not Eligible for the Modest Means Program

 Generally, any case that may result in a monetary award is not eligible for the Modest Means Program.
 Those suing for monetary award are not eligible; however the individual being sued may be eligible.
-Other types of cases that are not eligible also include criminal matters where the accused is eligible for a public defender or court appointed attorney.
+Other types of cases that are not eligible also include criminal matters where the accused is eligible for a public defender or court appointed attorney or cases that qualify for free legal services through another program.